Murder of Daniel Pełka

-Family history
+Background

 Eryk Pełka, Daniel's biological father, took his family, and his partner Magdalena Łuczak and her child, to the United Kingdom from their native Poland at the end of 2005.
 Daniel was born in Coventry, England, on 15 July 2007.
 Eryk remained with the family until the end of 2008.
+Eryk said that Łuczak was frequently intoxicated and violent towards him.
+She had very low English proficiency.
 In 2010, Mariusz Krężołek moved in with Łuczak.
 He was residing in the household at the time of Daniel's death.

-Prior evidence of abuse

-In 2010, a health visitor noticed a bruise to the side of Daniel's head, but was told he had sustained the bruise from falling over.
-The following January, he was taken to A&E with a broken arm, and was also seen to have multiple bruises.
-This was assessed by social services, however, the doctor who saw Daniel claimed that the fracture could have been caused by an accident.
-In November of the same year, Daniel's school became concerned about his stealing food from other pupils, and eating an unusual amount of the free fruit available. Łuczak had previously told medical professionals that Daniel would raid the fridge at night, and would punch his stepfather when he wasn't given food.
-A social worker had recommended that Daniel be given a snack on the way to school.
-By the end of 2011, his school attendance was only 63%.
-Despite this low rate of school attendance, between November 2011 and February 2012, various injuries to Daniel's head and neck were noted on five separate occasions by three different adults.
-None of these instances was reported to the police or social services.
+Daniel had attended Little Heath Primary School.

+Abuse

+In January 2011, Daniel was taken to A&E with a broken arm and multiple bruises.
+Although social services investigated, the attending doctor suggested that the fracture could have been caused by an accident.

+In November 2011, Daniel's teachers at Little Health expressed concern to Łuczak about Daniel's obsession with food.
+They told her he would routinely steal food from fellow students and take multiple pieces of fruit from the classroom's "fruit corner". Łuczak had previously told medical professionals that Daniel would raid the refrigerator at night and hit his stepfather when denied food.
+A social worker suggested providing Daniel with a snack for his journey to school.

-By the start of 2012, the school was raising concerns that Daniel was obsessed with food, and was eating out of garbage bins.
-On one occasion, he ate half of a teacher's birthday cake which was intended for the whole class.
+By the start of 2012, the school reported that Daniel was often scavenging food from rubbish bins.
+His hunger led to alarming incidents, including eating half of a teacher’s birthday cake intended for the entire class, and attempting to eat pancakes that had fallen onto the floor.
+His lunchbox, often contains only half a slice of ham sandwich and a few loose crisps.
+Eventually, he got a full sandwich and never failed to finish his lunch.
 After the school holidays, Daniel showed visible signs of weight loss.
-One teacher saw fingerprint bruising around Daniel's neck, and staff had also noticed multiple facial bruises.
+One teacher saw fingerprint bruising around Daniel's neck, and staff had also noticed multiple facial bruises. Łuczak and Krężołek claimed that Daniel had an eating disorder.

 On 10 February 2012, he was seen by Dr. Chakraborthy after having lost weight.
 The doctor issued a prescription for worms, and said he appeared thin, but not wasting away.
 On 28 February, Daniel was observed as being "pasty" with "sunken eyes", and not interacting with other children.
 People continued to notice his eating out of bins, including on 1 March, the day he would receive the beating that caused his death.

 In addition to direct concerns about Daniel, social services had been visiting the family since 2008, due to serious domestic violence against Łuczak by Krężołek.
 However, she said she could protect her children, and Daniel was never interviewed directly.